wenbinyugroup/ivabs/docs/source/ivabs/install.rst

 Download and Installation
 =========================

 iVABS can be dowloaded from `its Release page <https://github.com/wenbinyugroup/ivabs/releases>`_ on github.
-Choose appropriate version based on your platform.
-Installer contains a single executable for installation while Portable Archive contains archived files which should be extracted for installation.
-Using Portable Archive, one can install iVABS without Administrator privilege.
+Installers contain a single executable for installation while Portable Archives contain all the files in an archive which should be extracted for installation.
+With Portable Archives, one can install iVABS without Administrator privilege.

 Windows installer
 -----------------